ngtcp2/ngtcp2/README.rst

 Because BoringSSL is an unversioned product, we only tested its particular revision.
 See Requirements section above.

-Note that GnuTLS has some issues regarding early data.
-GnuTLS client cannot send early data and GnuTLS server will crash when it receives 0RTT packet.

 The examples directory contains client and server that are linked to those crypto helper libraries and TLS backends.
 They are only built if their corresponding crypto helper library is built: